martinandert/counterpart/README.md

 translate('baz', { fallback: 'default' })
 ```

+### Dealing with missing translations

-When translation is missing and `fallback` option is provided, `translate` emits an event you can listen to:
+When a translation key cannot be resolved to a translation, regardless of whether a fallback is provided or not, `translate` will emit an event you can listen to:

 ```js
 translate.onTranslationNotFound(function(locale, key, fallback, scope) {